 DCBC should implement Pressure Waves Monitoring Program throughout the process of pile installation.
-DFO will provide guidelines and work together with the DCBC in establishing methodology and implementing the program.
-DFO will also lend, at no cost, to the DCBC pressure waves monitoring equipment.
-In case when the pile installation process produces waves exceeding the natural fish tolerance, the DFO will issue to the DCBC a Permit authorising destruction of fish.
+DFO will provide guidelines and work together with the DCBC in establishing methodology, potential mitigation measures (i.e. scare tactics, modify construction practices) and implementing the program.
+If, even after implementing mitigation designed to limit impacts to fish, the pile installation process still produces waves exceeding the natural fish tolerance, DFO will issue to the DCBC a Permit authorising destruction of fish.